First Day of 2022

-We listed and discussed our predictions for the year ahead.
+We listed and discussed our predictions (related to 13 categories!) for the year ahead.
 Some were actually pretty amusing and others seemed quite possible.
 We'll see how close any of us get.

 Then it was time to feast.
 Don gave some lessons on cooking filet mignon.
 We needed to end the year right.

 We sat and feasted and I laughed to myself about something I never predicted a year ago.
 I wouldn't have guessed that Heidi and Jamie would stop being vegetarians, after so many years.
 There are so many things that I never guessed about 2021.

 So today we said goodbye.
 It seemed extra hard, just like our good-by to Scott and Chali a couple days ago.
 This has been a special Christmas, at the end of a strange and often frustrating year.

 But the drive was pretty and it felt so very different than our stressed drive over a week ago.
 During our drive out west, my head felt rushed and worried.
 What did we forget in our frantic packing?
 Would we be able to dodge winter storms?
 We drove 10-12 hour days, eating PB & Js to save time.
 Today, we took in the scenery and stopped at my sister's (and Kate's) to eat lunch!
 The drive felt safe and satisfying.